zouppen/chernobyl/README.md

 ![City of Pripyat (public domain)](docs/pripyat.jpg)

 A game of cleaning radioactive environment by collecting contaminated particles.
-The protoype of this game was developed at Junction 2019, [Angry Birds in 10 years](https://2019.hackjunction.com/challenges/angry-birds-in-10-years) game development challenge.
+The protoype of this game was developed at Junction 2019 and participated in
+[Angry Birds in 10 years](https://2019.hackjunction.com/challenges/angry-birds-in-10-years)
+game development challenge.

 ## Objective

-Game is scientifically accurate but fun game about finding Bluetooth or Wi-Fi beacons which represent radioactive sources.
+Game is scientifically accurate but fun game about finding Bluetooth beacons which represent radioactive sources.
 The objective is to clean the environment and get as small dose of radioactivity as possible.
 You have to act fast but avoid near exposure to the sources.